tomopy/tomopy/doc/source/devguide.rst

 =================

 Once you feel that the functionality you added would benefit the community, then you should consider contributing back to the TomoPy project.
-For this, go to your online GitHub repository of the project and click on the *green* button to compare, review and create a pull request.
+You will need to push your local commits to GitHub, then go to your online GitHub repository of the project and click on the *green* button to compare, review, and create a pull request.

 .. image:: img/create-revision.png